-- A. Annual monitoring/maintenance summary reports. - B. Monthly maintenance summary reports. - C. Transect sampling inventory report, for FY 2017/ FY 2018. - D. Close-out Report/Meeting end of third Fiscal Year.
+- A. Annual monitoring/maintenance summary reports. - B. Periodic maintenance summary reports. - C. Close-out Report/Meeting end of third Fiscal Year.

-3.1 MONTHLY MONITORING/MAINTENANCE REPORTS
+3.1 PERIODIC MONITORING/MAINTENANCE REPORTS

-The contractor shall submit to the Owner at the end of each month, a summary in writing of the work done, areas treated, herbicide amount used, and any other relevant information or concerns noted.
+At the time invoices are submitted, the contractor shall submit to the Owner a summary in writing of the work done, areas treated, herbicides used and amounts, and any other relevant information or concerns noted.